 After Treatment

 Jeremiah Theus, Portrait of Catherine DuTarque, c.
-1774, oil on canvas.
+1774, oil on canvas, Private Collection.
 All of the old losses were filled and retouched, allowing the painting to be seen as a complete portrait again.
 The original frame was lost long ago and had been replaced by a 19th c. frame that was not appropriate to the period of the painting.
 A new, reproduction frame was chosen to complement the picture.